codepath/android_guides/Constructing-View-Layouts.md

             android:text="Login" />
 </RelativeLayout>
 ```

+RelativeLayout can now be done with ConstraintLayout system as well, though there are a few minor differences and the attribute names have changed.
+See [this guide](https://constraintlayout.com/layouts/relativelayout.html) for more information.

 Read [this RelativeLayout tutorial](http://code.tutsplus.com/tutorials/android-user-interface-design-relative-layouts--mobile-4301) for a more detailed overview.
 You can also see more about this layout by inspecting the [RelativeLayout.LayoutParams docs](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html) and the official [RelativeLayout guide](http://developer.android.com/guide/topics/ui/layout/relative.html).